Professors: Bangura, Boyer Lewis, Brock, Carroll, Frost, Haus, Lewis (Chair)

 HIST 397 Seminar in East Asian History

-All majors are required to pass a comprehensive exam.
+All majors are required to present their SIP at and participate in the department's SIP colloquium and to pass a comprehensive exam.

 Requirements for the Minor in History